 Things to Do in Rockport, IL With Kids

 Just a short drive away from the downtown area is the Anderson Japanese Gardens.
 Our evening reception was held there on Wednesday night, and it was absolutely gorgeous.
 We were there after closing, so we were only able to take advantage of a bit of sunlight, and I still really enjoyed this beautiful oasis.
-Kids will especially like feeding the koi fish – just purchase some food in the gift shop and ask a guide to point you in the right direction.
-The koi love being fed, and the travel by the dozens to any place where they smell food.
+It’s a place that I’d love to visit again for a longer stay.

 Families in Rockford will really love the convenience of the Riverfront Museum Park campus, which includes the Rockford Art Museum, the Burpee Museum of Natural History, and the Discovery Center Museum.
 During our afternoon tour on Wednesday, we briefly stopped at both the Burpee Museum and the Discovery Center.

 Jane is the most preserved juvenile T-Rex anywhere, and it’s so impressive to see her.
-We spent most of our time in the room with Jane, but I also had the chance to sneak a peek at Homer, who is a sub-adult triceratops.
+We spent most of our time in the room with Jane, but I also had the chance to sneak a peek at Homer, who is a sub-adult triceratops also at the museum.

 After checking the indoor exhibits, head outside for a tour of their Victorian Village.
 Interpretive guides take guides through some of these original and replica buildings made to look like a turn-of-the-century Victorian Village.
 I especially enjoyed visiting the Kate Chamberlain Hotel, which is now used for weddings.